HasibullahFathi/restaurant-booking-system/README.md

 - Procfile Creation: Created a Procfile with the following command: `echo "web: gunicorn red_chillies.wsgi" > Procfile`

 ### Deployment Setup
-To deploy this project on Heroku, follow these steps:
+To deploy a project on Heroku, follow these steps:

 - Create a Heroku App:
   - Go to the Heroku Dashboard.